Take an Official State-Approved Hunter Safety Course

 The cost of hunting licenses in Nevada varies depending on residency status, age, and license type.
 Below are the current standard fees as published by the Nevada Department of Wildlife:

-Approximately $27 for a standard license valid for most species.
+Approximately $38 for a standard license valid for most species.
+Residents can also purchase a combination license (good for hunting and fishing) for $75.

 Additional fees apply for special permits such as big game tags (e.g., deer, elk), waterfowl stamps, or specialty hunts.
 These permits may be limited in number and require separate application or draw processes.